 The responder shall initiate the SU-MIMO BF feedback subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the initiator.
 The responder shall send a MIMO BF Feedback frame to the initiator with the TA field set to the MAC address of the responder and the RA field set to the MAC address of the initiator.
 The MIMO BF Feedback frame shall carry the dialog token in the Dialog Token field that identifies the SU-MIMO BF training.
 In the MIMO Feedback Control element of the MIMO BF Feedback frame, the SU/MU and Link Type field shall be set to 0.
 If the MIMO BF Feedback frame contains SU-MIMO BF feedback for the initiator link, the ComeBack Delay field shall be set to 0.
 Otherwise, the ComeBack Delay field shall be set to a nonzero value which indicates when the responder will be ready with SU-MIMO BF feedback for initiator link.
 If the ComeBack Delay field is set to 0 and for 2.16+2.16 GHz or 4.32+4.32 GHz channels, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field should be set to 1.
+If the ComeBack Delay field is set to a non-zero value, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field shall be set to 0.
 The Number of TX Sector Combinations Present subfield of the MIMO FBCK-TYPE field shall indicate the number of best transmit sector combinations, 𝑁𝑡𝑠𝑐(𝐼), recommended by the responder for initiator link.

 TGay editor: change the paragraghs (P302L16) as follows (CID 4336):

 Upon receiving a MIMO BF Poll frame for which a responder is the addressed recipient, the responder shall transmit a MIMO Feedback frame which contains a Digital BF Feedback element to the initiator.
 The RA field of the MIMO Feedback frame shall be set to the MAC address of the initiator and the TA field shall be set to the MAC address of the responder.
 The MIMO BF Feedback frame carries the dialog token in the Dialog Token field that identifies the MU-MIMO sounding.
 In the MIMO Feedback Control element of the MIMO Feedback frame, the SU/MU field shall be set to 1 and the Link Type field shall be set to 0.
 If the MIMO Feedback frame contains a Digital BF Feedback element, the ComeBack Delay field shall be set to 0.
 Otherwise, the ComeBack Delay field shall be set to a nonzero value which indicates when the responder will be ready with the Digital BF Feedback.
 If the ComeBack Delay field is set to 0 and for a 2.16+2.16 GHz or 4.32+4.32 GHz channel, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field shall be set to 1.
+If the ComeBack Delay field is set to a non-zero value, the Channel Aggregation Present subfield of the MIMO FBCK-TYPE field shall be set to 0.